Modern slavery statement

 • All new employees go through robust vetting procedures and ID confirmation

-• Any temporary staff are sourced through reputable agencies and under the supervision of the HR team
+• Any temporary staff are sourced through reputable agencies and under the supervision of the HR and procurement teams

 • All staff must complete mandatory training in the form of e-learning, and we monitor and report on the total percentage of staff who do so

-• The correct posts are in place for us to ensure the effective management of the risks associated with Modern Slavery – namely, Procurement Manager, HR Manager and Finance Director
+• The correct posts are in place for us to ensure the effective management of the risks associated with Modern Slavery – namely, Procurement Manager, HR Manager, Lead Learning & Development Practitioner and Finance Director

 We produce an annual report on all measurables to show compliance with this statement.
-This report is provided to all Boards along with any tenancy fraud cases via the Fraud and Whistleblowing Report to FRAC.
+This report is provided to all Boards along with any tenancy fraud cases via the Fraud and Whistleblowing Report to our Finance, Risk and Audit Committee.
 The statement is affirmed at all Boards annually.
 We also share this statement with our staff and regularly promote our whistleblowing procedure to ensure that staff are aware of how to raise any concerns.

 Although we perceive the risks within our business to be small, we seek to constantly measure our performance in the fight against Modern Slavery and Human Trafficking, so we can see where we’re on track and where we need to improve.
 For instance, we regularly review our existing policies to make sure that they demonstrate best practice and to mitigate against potential risks.